maldoinc/wireup/readme.md

 ## Limitations

 Due to reliance on type hints, `from __future__ import annotations` should not be used on files that the container should interact with.
-This includes files that explicitly use wireup annotations or decorators as well injection targets.
+This includes files that explicitly use wireup annotations, decorators as well as injection targets.

 This is expected to be fixed once `typing_extensions` 4.13 lands which includes relevant backports.